 Shepherds will be available to the congregation at 8:45 am on Sunday mornings for prayer.

 We will periodically have special sessions to work through topics related to church life (women’s roles, leadership development, etc.)

+A set of “positions” will be documented to capture decisions on matters related to church life.
+This practice helps leadership move forward without repeatedly revisiting the same issues.
+These “positions” are not doctrine or creeds but provide agreed-upon guidance in areas where culture or scripture may raise debate or uncertainty and where unity is important.
+They are not permanent and may be revisited and revised whenever a majority of the Elders determine it is necessary.
+Documenting these positions will also enable us to compile a consistent and clear summary of “What We Believe” for reference.

 We feel a rotational model of leadership is a healthy system.
 All elders will serve with a possibility of having a “sabbatical” break depending on their life situation and length of time serving as an elder.
-Beginning in January of 2026, at least two of the current elders will rotate off for one year.
+Beginning in January of 2026, at least two of the current elders can rotate off for one year.
 Our prayer is that during this time, new leadership at this church will be groomed to replace those that are taking an “elder sabbatical”.
 This allows continuity, prevents burnout, and offers opportunity for fresh leadership to be commissioned.
 If desired, those that have taken a break, will then be affirmed by the congregation to return in service as an elder.

 Elders will focus on additional leadership within the congregation.
-We will not have deacons in the traditional Church of Christ model, but will work diligently to insure that Ministry Leaders and Connect Group Leaders (functional deacons), both male and female, are in place and being developed.
+We will not have deacons in the traditional Church of Christ model, but will work diligently to ensure that Ministry Leaders and Connect Group Leaders (functional deacons), both male and female, are in place and being developed.
+We believe our calling to make disciples includes intentionally developing Christians to grow in leadership.

 The elders will also commit to discipling and developing future leaders and elders.
 As men are chosen to “intern and discern” with the elder group, we will add a more formal program to be mentored as elders.